HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 * Holm, Wayne.
 1971. _Grapheme and Unit Frequencies in Navajo_ (Navajo Reading Study Progress Report 12).
 Albuquerque, New Mexico: The University of New Mexico. http://eric.ed.gov/?id=ED059806
 * McDonough, Joyce.
 2003. _The Navajo sound system_ (Studies in natural language and linguistic theory 55).
 Dordrecht; Boston: Kluwer Academic Publishers.
 * Wilson, Garth.
 1994. _Conversational Navajo dictionary_, 3rd edn.
 Blanding, Utah: Conversational Navajo Publications.
+* Young, Robert W. & William Morgan.
+1972. _The Navaho language: the elements of Navaho grammar with a dictionary in two parts containing basic vocabularies of Navaho and English_.
+Salt Lake City, Utah: United, States Office of Indian Affairs, Education Division & Deseret Book Company. (particularly pages I-VI)
+* Young, Robert W. & William Morgan.
+1987. _The Navajo language: a grammar and colloquial dictionary_, 2nd edn.
+Albuquerque, New Mexico: University of New Mexico Press. (particularly pages xii-xiii)

 ###Consonants
 In summary the Navajo orthography contains the following "character sequences" and their representative phonemes: